memgraph/docs/lab/style-script/gss-graphstyle-directive.md

 sidebar_label: GraphStyle directive properties
 ---

+`@GraphStyle` directive is used for defining style properties of a general graph view: link distance, view, physics, repel force, etc. You can read more about each property in the following sections.

 ## `@GraphStyle`

 Here is the list of all properties that can be defined in the `@GraphStyle` directive,